cellml/libcellml/docs/roadmap.rst

    #.
 API.
    #.
 Tutorials/documented code examples.
    #.
-Integrating libCellML into common IDEs (Visual Studio, Qt Creator, PyCharm).
+Integrating libCellML into common IDEs (Visual Studio, Qt Creator, and PyCharm).
    #.
 Provide documentation on the installation and use of the Python bindings across Windows, Linux, and macOS.

 Milestone 2: units, JavaScript, and resets